wazuh/wazuh-documentation/source/getting-started/use-cases/regulatory-compliance.rst

     :title: NIST 800-53 compliance
     :align: center

-More information on how Wazuh helps meet compliance requirements can be found at:
+You can find more information on how Wazuh helps meet compliance requirements at:

 - :ref:`Using Wazuh for PCI DSS <pci_dss>`
 - :ref:`Using Wazuh for GDPR <gdpr>`